The-Marcy-Lab-School/problem-set-4_1/short-response.md

       console.log(context);
       ```

-9. What will the code below output?
+9. What will the following code log?
 Explain the difference, if any, between this output and that of problem 8.
       ```javascript
       const obj = {
         func: function() {